top of page

 Dr Miranda Bradley preparation for breastfeeding_edited_edited.jpg

-If you’re planning to breastfeed, I offer in-depth, evidence-based support through Specialist GP Lactation Consultations.
-With advanced training in breastfeeding medicine, I provide personalised education to help you feel informed and empowered from the start.
+If you’re planning to breastfeed or chestfeed, I offer in-depth, evidence-based support through Specialist GP Lactation Consultations.
+With advanced training in breastfeeding medicine & as an IBCLC Lactation Consultant, I provide personalised education to help you feel informed and empowered from the start.

 During your session, you’ll learn: